 Glen Avon, originally consisting of Angus Macfarlane’s property, was named by him to refer to the glens of Scotland and the Avon River in England.
 In the late 1880s, Macfarlane built the first year-round home in the neighborhood, a fine house and farm located near Lewis Street and Columbus Avenue, right on Tischer Creek.
 (It appears he tried to persuade people to rename the creek “Avon,” but never quite succeeded in that endeavor.)

 Oatmeal Hill is one name that continues to confuse some, but Jean Macrae asserts that it refers specifically to the area by Waverly Avenue from Hardy Street to Victoria Street (now Arrowhead Road).
-According to information she received from Jean Gibson (who grew up at 1907 Waverly), the name was coined by Dan Mahoney and her brother George Gibson.
+According to information she received from Jean Gibson (who grew up at 1907 Waverly), the name was coined by Dan Mahoney and his brother George Gibson.
 It seems old Mother Gibson was fond of making big bowls of oatmeal for the boys before they ran down the hill to catch the streetcar on their way to work at the bank, and thus the appellation stuck.

-When Macfarlane and Hunter platted the neighborhood to sell their real estate, they named the streets after places they knew in Scotland and England, Sir Walter Scott literary references, elite colleges, famous Scotsmen and the women they loved.
+When Macfarlane and Hunter platted the neighborhood to sell their real estate, they named the streets after places they knew in Scotland and England, Sir Walter Scott literary references, elite colleges, famous Scotsmen, and the women they loved.